zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 set the [TC bit][RFC 1035#section4.1.1].
 Some name servers fail to set the TC bit correctly in this case, and to make sure all glue records are provided for this test case, the parent name servers are queried over TCP with a fallback to UDP, as specified in the test procedures.
-Detecting a failing to set the TC bit is not part of the objective for this test case.
+Detecting a failure to set the TC bit is not part of the objective for this test case.